Charity AuctionBest Practices.

 Better follow-up

-The auction isn't over at checkout.
+The auction is not over at checkout.
 Fast thank-yous and clean records turn bidders into repeat donors.

 More bidders + better items + more competition + less friction + better follow-up = more raised.

 Optimize in that order.
-Next: plan your timeline so nothing happens last minute.
+Next: lock your timeline.

 Use this schedule for online, live, or hybrid auctions.
 Start where you are and follow the steps in order.